followcrom/northwind_python_app/Database Documentation.md

+# Two Tier Web Application

+## The Database

+Our task was to create a two-tier web application that interacts with a MySQL database.
+The database schema was provided in the form of a SQL script.
+The schema is based on the Northwind database, a sample database used by Microsoft for tutorials and demonstrations.

+We are using an AWS EC2 instance running Ubuntu 20.04 to host the MySQL database.
+The database is accessible by the application, which is running on a second AWS EC2 instance.

+Things to consider when setting up the database:

+- The database should be configured to allow remote connections.
+- The database should be populated with the schema provided.
+- A new user should be created with the necessary privileges to interact with the database.

 ## Set-up script

 This can run on a fresh Ubuntu 20.04 server to install MySQL Server, configure it for remote connections, clone the repository containing the application, import the database schema, and create a new MySQL user 'group_2' with the necessary privileges.